 - Finding out what personal items are allowed

-Family Support and Contact in Inpatient Rehab
+Family Support And Contact In Inpatient Treatment

-Daily Life During Inpatient Rehab
+Daily Life During Inpatient Treatment

-During inpatient treatment, residents are able to completely focus on getting well and sober without the distractions of everyday life.
+During inpatient treatment, residents can completely focus on getting well and sober without the distractions of everyday life.
 A typical day in residential treatment is carefully scheduled and accounted for.
-Psychologists, counselors and psychiatrists meet with patients individually and in group settings to guide inpatient recovery.
+Psychologists, counselors, and psychiatrists meet with patients individually and in group settings to guide inpatient recovery.
 A typical inpatient program runs anywhere from 30 days to 6 months.

-The first step in inpatient treatment is medically assisted detox.
-Physicians and addiction specialists monitor patients’ vital signs while the drugs exit the system.
+The first step in inpatient treatment, for many, is medically assisted detox.
+During detox, physicians and addiction specialists monitor patients’ vital signs while the substances exit the system.
 Drug cravings are common during detox and can be difficult to overcome, often leading to relapse.
 The constant medical care provided during inpatient treatment helps guard against relapse.
 Clinicians can provide necessary medicine and medical expertise to lessen cravings and withdrawals.

-The brain reacts differently to different addictive substances over time and frequent use.
+The brain reacts differently to different addictive substances over time.
 Withdrawal symptoms aren’t pleasant for any substance, but some require medical supervision to reduce risk of serious medical complications from occurring.
 In some instances, withdrawals can be fatal.
 Lethal withdrawals are linked to substances like synthetic Opiates, Benzodiazepines, alcohol, and Heroin.
 During inpatient treatment, patients have access to 24-hour medical attention.
 This attention can mean the difference between relapse and recovery.

 Outpatient Detox Programs